mobeloper/aiacta/README.md

 # AIACTA
+---
+## The Open Specification Standard for Global AI Content Transparency and Attribution
+### Current Version 1.0

 **Welcome to The AI Architecture for Content Transparency and Attribution (AIACTA) Framewok**

 AIACTA is the Open Standard that makes content used by AI systems traceable, attributable, and economically accountable.

-Current Version 1.0: The Open Specification Standard for Global AI Content Transparency

 ---